Kidtastic Used Book Sale

 - Each spring, we award two $500 scholarships to graduating Cary high school students.

-- We maintain three Little Free Libraries in Cary.
-They are located at the Park District Community Center, Greenfields Park, and the Kraus Senior Center.
+- We maintain two Little Free Libraries in Cary.
+They are located at the Park District Community Center and the Kraus Senior Center.

 - FOCAL provides and organizes a display of free used books at the Cary Metra station for riders to read during their commute.

 - FOCAL provides free used books to the Cary-Grove Food Pantry.